AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

    ![](assets/type-access-token.png)

-Upon selecting **[!UICONTROL Submit]**, the access token is verified, and the following response appears:
+Upon selecting **[!UICONTROL Submit]**, the access token is verified, and You will receive the following JSON object:

 ```
 {